xtuml/mc/doc/notes/9947_type_decl/9947_typeorder_dnt.md

 important to have read the analysis before reviewing this design note.

 A different approach is now taken that includes scanning the type bodies for references to other types.
-The design does not employ a full grammar-based parser but does sufficient pattern matching following rules of punctuation and spacing.
+The design employs a flex/bison parser.

 ### 4. Requirements